 When discussing the Lithuanian menu, we cannot leave out a spit cake from our list of traditional foods.
-The spit cake or the Šakotis is a traditional cake in the Lithuanian cuisine that is commonly seen in big events like marriage, Christmas eve, birthday, anniversary, etc. It is a huge cake, almost 30-100 centimeters tall, and tastes more like a crunchy and tasty cookie than a regular cake.
+The spit cake, or the Šakotis, is a traditional cake in Lithuanian cuisine that is commonly seen in big events like marriage, Christmas Eve, birthdays, anniversaries, etc. It is a huge cake, almost 30-100 centimeters tall, and tastes more like a crunchy and tasty cookie than a regular cake.

 The recipe for this cake includes mainly sugar, eggs, flour, butter, and sour cream.
 Although big, it is a hollow cake baked through a special cylinder attached to a massive spit; hence, the name, spit cake.
 Usually yellow, the cake can be decorated with different icing colors.

 The knowledge of such food dishes will undoubtedly help you get a hold of your desired flavor in Lithuania and give you a great insight into the food culture.
-If you wish to continue learning more about Lithuanian vocabulary and cultural facts, head on to Ling App.
+If you wish to continue learning more about Lithuanian vocabulary and cultural facts, head on to the Ling app.

-Ling is a language learning app that will provide amazing content on different topics such as grammar, basic words, greetings, translations, etc. They have native speakers contributing to this content, ensuring natural resources that enhance your language skills.
+Ling is a language learning app that will provide amazing content on different topics such as Lithuanian grammar, basic words, greetings in Lithuanian, translations, etc. They have native speakers contributing to this content, ensuring natural resources that enhance your language skills.

 In fact, if you wish to learn the languages and cultures of other Eastern European countries, you can do so easily with Ling at zero cost.
 So, download Ling now and start learning immediately.